urbanlab/griotte/docs/en/messages.rst

 `store.event.foo` message containing the `foo` variable value in the data variable.

-.. warning::  There is no atomic operations : if you get a value (`store.command.get`,
+.. warning::  There are no atomic operations : if you get a value (`store.command.get`,
               followed by a `store.event`), add a new key (`store.command.set`), and send it back, you might override another change that occured between the get and the set operation.